unitn-sml/wmi-pa/docs/source/getstarted.rst

 Different modules can be combined into more advanced solvers.

-These solvers can be found in ``wmipy.solvers``.
+These solvers can be found in ``wmpy.solvers``.
 Currently, the only available solver is a WMI meta-solver ``WMISolver``, which can be instantiated with any ``enumerator`` and ``integrator``.